Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @image html /user_guides/modeling_algos/images/modeling_algos_image051.png  "Creating a rib"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image051.png  "Creating a rib"

-@subsubsection occt_modalg_9_1_3 Gluer
+@subsubsection occt_modalg_9_2_3 Gluer

-The *Gluer* from *BRepFeat*  class allows gluing two solids along faces.
+The class *BRepFeat_Gluer* allows gluing two solids along faces.
 The contact faces of the glued  shape must not have parts outside the contact faces of the basic shape.
+Upon completion the algorithm gives the glued shape with cut out parts of faces inside the shape.

 The class is created or  initialized from two shapes: the “glued” shape and the basic shape (on which  the other shape is glued).
 Two *Bind* methods are  used to bind a face of the glued shape to a face of the basic shape and an edge  of the glued shape to an edge of the basic shape.